NannyML/nannyml/docs/tutorials/performance_calculation/multiclass_performance_calculation/confusion_matrix_calculation.rst

 The results can be plotted for visual inspection.
 Our plot contains several key elements.

-* *The purple step plot* shows the performance in each chunk of the analysis period.
+* *The purple step plot* shows the performance in each chunk of the monitored period.
 Thick squared point markers indicate the middle of these chunks.

 * *The blue step plot* shows the performance in each chunk of the reference period.
 Thick squared point markers indicate the middle of these chunks.

-* *The gray vertical line* splits the reference and analysis periods.
+* *The gray vertical line* splits the reference and monitored periods.

 * *The red horizontal dashed lines* show upper and lower thresholds for alerting purposes.